 As a rule, avoid oil-based lube for vaginal use.
 It can throw off the vaginal flora balance, as bacteria consume the oil as a food source.
 Well-formulated plant oil lubes are safe for anal use.

 Some people have good luck with pure extra virgin coconut oil for vaginal use, though.

 How to Tell If a Lube is Any Good

 Vaginal pH can vary depending on the person and their cycle.
 Average vaginal pH is quite acidic at about pH 4.
-Anal pH is higher at about pH 7, which is neutral.
+Anal pH is higher at about pH 6.
 Choose a lube that is close to the pH of the body part with which you want to use it to avoid painful irritation.
 A good lube should list its pH on the bottle or prominently on a company’s website.
 If a company won’t tell you the pH of their lube, don’t buy it.

 Remember that pH is the measure of acidity and alkalinity of water-based solutions.
 Therefore, it’s impossible for pure silicone or oil lubes to have a pH.
 If you slept during chem class and need a refresher (me, too!), you can learn more about pH here.